rlump/stock_info_client/README.md

 # Stock-info-client

-The stock-info-client allows user to lookup listed companies by name via a prefic match string.
+The stock-info-client allows user to lookup listed companies by name via a prefix match string.
 All companies matching the prefix are listed with their ticker symbol.
 Clicking on a company in the list presents a thirty price history.